khalid-hussain/shaheen/chap6.md

 Abu Dawood took a sigh of relief and said, "Rabia dear, please lock both the rooms from the inside."

-Bashir Bin Hassan said, "There is no need to lock the door.
+Bashir bin Hassan said, "There is no need to lock the door.
 There are enough soldiers on guard in the verandah.
 I will instruct them just in case you need anything.
 But do close the windows and rest assured that the attackers will not reach near the fort.
 They have already been stopped far from here."